UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_gui.md

 > STEP 2: Set settings.ini (only for latest versions where this param is already in the file)

-Set rootstore with "manual" value
+Set rootstore parameter with "manual" value

 	1 |[general]
 	2 |environment = sandbox